logicalbakwas/Rust-Ownership-and-Borrowing-Concepts/README.md

 Now, let's go through what we've done in Exercise 1:

-We created a String variable called name and initialized it with "Alice".
+We created a "String" variable called "name" and initialized it with "Alice".
-We defined a function print_name that takes ownership of a String and prints it.
+We defined a function "print_name" that takes ownership of a "String" and prints it.
 We called print_name(name), which moves ownership of name into the function.
 The last line is commented out because it would cause a compilation error.
 Once name is moved into print_name, it can no longer be used in main.